microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/serviceprovisioningerror.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an abstract base type for service provisioning errors which are information published by a federated service describing a non-transient, service-specific error for the [user](user.md), [group](group.md), or [organizational contact](orgcontact.md) entities regarding the properties or link from an object that requires an explicit administrator action to resolve.
+An abstract base type that represents information published by a federated service that describes a non-transient, service-specific error for the [user](user.md), [group](group.md), or [organizational contact](orgcontact.md)  that requires an explicit administrator action to resolve.

 Base type of [serviceProvisioningXmlError](../resources/serviceprovisioningxmlerror.md).